sj185278/sj185278/README.md

 - 👋 Hi, I’m Summved @sj185278
 - 👀 I’m interested in learning new technologies and contribute to other's learning
-- 🌱 I’m currently learning different things including Cloud Security, Terraform and other DevOps technologies
+- 🌱 I’m currently learning different things including Network Security, Terraform and other DevOps technologies
 - 💞️ I’m looking to collaborate on anything that comes around tech.
 I dont know everything but I know that I can get the things done
 - 📫 How to reach me ...
 Reach me on Slack / Teams / Mail, whatever comfortable